robin-ng/1/about.md

 I am a part of the "Platform Regulation and Operations in the Sharing Economy" research team and am affiliated with ROSELS.\
 I currently organise the CORE brown bag and IO reading group.
-# I also hold the graduate research fellowship grant from the social science research council.

 Email: [robin.ngjuipin@uclouvain.be](mailto:robin.ngjuipin@uclouvain.be)\
 CV: [link]({{ site.url }}/cv/) [pdf]({{ site.url }}/download/cv.pdf)